golanlevin/60-212/60-212_syllabus_fall2023.md

 **Policies:**

 * Students should contact the professor before class to alert him to their absence.
+* A *post-hoc* excuse for an unexcused absence *may or may not* be accepted, at the professor's discretion.
 * Our *labor-based grading contract* (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences, within reason.
-* This policy on excused absences should not be abused.
+* The course policy on excused absences shall not be abused.
 If you have accumulated an unreasonably large number of absences—even if they were excused—we may still have an issue.
-* A post-hoc excuse for an unexcused absence *may or may not* be accepted, at the professor's discretion.
+Regardless of whether your absences are excused or unexcused, I reserve the right to issue a failing grade if you miss 8 or more sessions in whole or in part.
 * The first incidence of unexcused tardiness will be noted, but excused.
 * The first incidence of mental absence will be noted, but excused.

 **Advisory:**

-The three least-forgivable violations of our course attendance policy are:
+The three *least-forgivable* violations of our course attendance policy are:

 1. Sleeping during a presentation by an outside guest
 2. Unexcused absence during a critique